-CO1 Explain the Industrial and Occupational health and safety and its importance.
-CO2 Demonstrate the exposure of different materials, occupational environment to which the employee can expose in the industries.
-CO3 Characterize the different type materials, with respect to safety and health hazards of it.
-CO4 Analyze the different processes with regards to safety and health and the maintenance required in the industries to avoid accidents
+Course Outcomes: After going t After going through this course the student will be able to: CO1 : Explain the Industrial and Occupational health and safety and its importance.
+CO2 : Demonstrate the exposure of different materials, occupational environment to which the employee can expose in the industries.
+CO3 : Characterize the different type materials, with respect to safety and health hazards of it.
+CO4 : Analyze the different processes with regards to safety and health and the maintenance required in the

 - 1.Maintenance Engineering Handbook, Higgins & Morrow, SBN 10: 0070432015 / ISBN 13: 9780070432017, Published by McGraw-Hill Education.
 Da Information Services. - 2.
-H. P. Garg, Maintenance Engineering Principles, Practices & Management, 2009,S. Chand and Company, New Delhi, ISBN:9788121926447 - 3.
+H. P. Garg, Maintenance Engineering Principles, Practices & Management, 2009, S. Chand and Company, New Delhi, ISBN:9788121926447 - 3.
 Fundamental Principles of Occupational Health and Safety, Benjamin O. ALLI, Second edition, 2008 International Labour Office Geneva: ILO, ISBN 978-92-2-120454-1 - 4.
 Foundation Engineering Handbook, 2008, Winterkorn, Hans, Chapman & Hall London.
 ISBN:8788111925428.